joergklein/code-server/AlmaLinux.md

 #### macOS

 The cross-platform tool [balenaEtcher](https://etcher.balena.io)is used to write images on macOS.
 It is simple too.
-Open banlenaEtcher, choose the image and the USB, and press Flash.
+Open balenaEtcher, choose the image and the USB, and press Flash.

 You can also use dd form CLI: